-Children are increasingly spending more time online to connect with friends, learn and be entertained.
-Online environments give children the chance to express themselves and build their identities.
+Children frequently spend time online to connect with friends, learn and be entertained.
+Online environments give young people the chance to express themselves and build their identities.

 1. Start the privacy conversation

-To help your children protect their personal information, and their privacy, it is essential that you talk to them about what privacy is and why it is important.
-Privacy is about protecting information about who they are, what they do, what they think and what they believe.
+To help your children protect their personal information and their privacy, it is essential that you talk to them about what these terms mean and why they are important.

-5. Develop good password practices
+3. Develop good password practices and use strong passphrases

 It is important that your children understand that good password practices are an essential security measure to keep their personal information safe.
-It is also important to stress that passwords should not be shared with anyone, especially at school or online.
+It is also important to emphasise that passwords should not be shared with anyone, especially at school or online.

 Working with your children to help them develop their own password controls will help them develop good password habits.